breadcat/blog.minskio.co.uk/content/quotes.md

 >Keep it futile <!-- nathan barley -->

 >keine gnade meine kinder <!-- no mercy, my children -->

+>Leave the handgun, take the cash <!-- simple creatures - lucy -->

 >Let nothing human be alien to you